-The content of this evidence review was up-to-date on 20 April 2020.
-See summaries of product characteristics (SPCs), British national formulary (BNF) or the MHRA or NICE websites for up-to-date information.
+The content of this evidence review was up to date on 20 April 2020.
+New evidence may have been published since then.
+See summaries of product characteristics (SPCs), British national formulary (BNF) or the MHRA or NICE websites for up-to-date prescribing information.

 In March 2020, the French Health Ministry issued advice to avoid using non-steroidal anti-inflammatory drugs (NSAIDs) to treat symptoms of COVID‑19 because these medicines might aggravate the infection.
 In response to these concerns, NHS England issued a Central Alerting System (CAS) alert, in which the Medical Director, Professor Stephen Powis, gave interim advice that people who are currently on NSAIDs for medical reasons (such as arthritis) should not stop them and advised that the MHRA and NICE would review this topic.